Remove a blighted building

 2022 to 2026: Building Demolition and Site Revitalization Program

-The Ohio Department of Development's Building Demolition and Site Revitalization Program, enacted by the Ohio General Assembly and signed into law by Governor DeWine in 2021, provides $150 million statewide to demolish vacant and blighted buildings that challenge our communities.
+The Ohio Department of Development's Building Demolition and Site Revitalization Program, enacted by the Ohio General Assembly and signed into law by Governor DeWine in 2021 and then re-funded in 2023, provides $300 million statewide to demolish vacant and blighted buildings that challenge our communities.
+The Land Bank serves as the Program's project manager and fiscal agent.

-On December 6, 2022, the Land Bank was awarded $10,359,200 under this Program in partnership with the City of Toledo and suburban Lucas County communities to remove over 1,000 dangerous buildings.
-The Land Bank will serve as the fiscal agent for the Program, while the local jurisdictions will carry out the work on behalf of their residents.
+On December 6, 2022, the Land Bank was awarded $10,359,200 under this Program in partnership with the City of Toledo and suburban Lucas County communities to remove over 970 dangerous buildings.

 To learn more about this Program's work in Toledo, please visit the City of Toledo's website.
 You may report a blighted building through Engage Toledo.